Richard Talbot Kelly: Death and legacy

-Talbot Kelly died at his home in Leicester on 30 March 1971.
+Talbot Kelly died at his home in Leicester on 30 March 1971, at the age of seventy-four.

 A number of his watercolours from the Western Front are in the collection of the United Kingdom's National Army Museum.
 His painting "Young Lapwing" is in the Ulster Museum.
 A copy of his 1927 poster for the Underground Electric Railways Company of London, "Zoo: Common and Spiny Lobster", is in the collection of the Art Institute of Chicago.
 A copy of his poster for British Railways, "Norfolk – Heron & Bearded Tits", and one of his 1960 London Transport poster "When did you last see your Ravens?" are in the Science Museum, London.

 His daughter is the ornithological artist Chloe Elizabeth Talbot Kelly, like her father a founder member of the Society of Wildlife Artists.
 His son Richard Giles Talbot Kelly (1929–2006) was also an artist.

 Previewing a 2015 World Land Trust Art Gallery exhibition which included his work, Nikki Hawes wrote of Talbot Kelly: